damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

  ```
 1. What minimum documentation should the architectural structure provide?
   - A model specifying the kind of components and their sub-components in the format of a tree  or a graph

-2. What are the features provided by the assembly of parts?
-      For example:
-       - provide the parts to facilitate ability to change, and add new components easily.
-       - Easy attachment point for differential parts
-       - Uses turnbuckles to give multi-degree rotation about 2 separate points, allowing the geometry to be greatly simplified
-       - Etc.

-3. How to implement the architectural model?
+2. How to implement the architectural model?
   - Use modeling language for representation, such as
     - SysML (Block Definition, Activity, or Internal Block diagram)
     - UML